Tarctic/cs50w/README.md

 **Project 1-5:**
 - Make sure you have django (4.0 or above) and python (3 or above) installed on your computer (or venv)
 - Download the code
-- Open cmd and cd into the project directory where manage.py file lies
+- Open Command Prompt and change directory to the project directory where manage.py file lies
-- On cmd, run `python manage.py makemigrations`, then `python manage.py migrate`
+- On Command Prompt, run `python manage.py makemigrations`, then `python manage.py migrate`
 - Then run `python manage.py runserver`
 - In a new browser, go to https://127.0.0.1:8000
 - Enjoy!